-- the duties and responsibilities cannot be assigned to someone else in the department
+- Duties and responsibilities cannot be assigned to someone else in the department

-- hiring of a new/different wage employee with the required skills is not feasible, and the need is temporary
+- Hiring of a new/different wage employee with the required skills is not feasible

-How Does a Manager Request Permission for Dual Employment: University managers requesting dual employment must complete and submit a U.Va.
-Request for Dual Employment form to U.Va.
-Temps.
-If the dual employment involves more than one department/unit the form must be signed by both the requesting department and the employee’s current supervisor.
+Managers must complete and submit a UVA Request for dual employment form to UVA Temps.
+If employment involves more than one department or unit, the form must be signed by both the requesting department and the employee’s current supervisor.

-Dual employment payment is dependent on the FLSA status of the primary (first) job based on the chart below:
+Dual employment payment is dependent on the FLSA status of the primary (first) job.

 |PRIMARY JOB FLSA STATUS||DUAL EMPLOYMENT JOB FLSA STATUS||1½ OVERTIME PAYMENT|